Scroll to navigation

 OLD STRING PROCEDURES

-The following procedures are deprecated since they manipulate the Tcl result as a string.
-Procedures such as Tcl_SetObjResult can be significantly more efficient.
+Use of the following procedures is deprecated since they manipulate the Tcl result as a string.
+Procedures such as Tcl_SetObjResult that manipulate the result as a value can be significantly more efficient.

 THE TCL_FREEPROC ARGUMENT TO TCL_SETRESULT